tensorflow/gnn/tensorflow_gnn/docs/guide/runner.md

 ```

 The rest of this document introduces and explains the above building blocks, how
 to reuse them and how to implement your own.
-For an example of `simple_gnn` and
+For an example of `model_fn` and
 the orchestration entry point (`runner.run`), skip to the [end](#orchestration)
 of this document.